Rishie123/Solar_Orbiter_Anomalies/Readme.md

 2. **Visualization**:
 - A visualization for the mean absolute value of SHAP values to get feature importance is created and stored in the `Python_Scripts/Explainability` folder, based on section 9.6.5 of textbook of Interpretable ML Book
+- ***It shows that Temperature of the Outboard sensor causes the maximum amount of output change in predicting anomalies***
 References:
 - [Interpretable ML Book - SHAP](https://christophm.github.io/interpretable-ml-book/shap.html) (Section 9.6.5 SHAP Feature Importance, Section 9.6 SHAP)
 - [PyData Conference on SHAP](https://www.youtube.com/watch?v=5p8B2Ikcw-k) - Tel Aviv